While our culture is death-obsessed in the morbid curiosity sense, we are also a grief-avoidant society. I learned this when my mom died.

 17. Let out a sigh.

-19. Consider going on that trip you’ve been talking about for the last few years.
+19. Consider going on that trip you’ve been talking about.

 Traveling while grieving can be a good way to see everyday things with new eyes.
 You don’t have to go far –– even just taking a new street or route home can be helpful.